 Brown Patch lawn disease will become most active and aggressive when experiencing its peak growing conditions, which is when excess water continues to sit on the lawn for long periods of time under humid conditions.
 And these peak fungus growing conditions are usually brought on by ourselves when we water lawns at night time, combined with higher temperatures.

-The brown and dying leaf of the Saint Augustine grass will also pull away from the grass stem very easily.
+The browning leaf of the Saint Augustine grass will also pull away from the grass stem very easily.
 On inspection, the lower part of the dead leaf will appear as a rotting dark brown color.

 Treating Brown Patch Disease in Saint Augustine Grass